Backlang-Org/learn/content/plugins.md

 A plugin can extend the compiler, for example by adding a new backend to compile to.
 The [Bs2K](/learn/plugins/bs2k) is a sample backend plugin.

-To Install Plugins
-through the manager: `backlang plugins -i Backlang.Backends.Bs2k`
+To install plugins through the manager: `backlang plugins -i Backlang.Backends.Bs2k`

-the manager can search for all available plugins: `backlang plugins -a`
+The manager can search for all available plugins: `backlang plugins -a`